mparticle-integrations/mparticle-javascript-integration-braze/README.md

 	window.braze.destroyFeed();
 }
 ```
-Step 3: After February 1, 2023, you can simplify your code after the mParticle Braze Web kit, which includes Braze SDK V4, has been released to our CDN:
+Step 3: Whether you are using the snippet or self hosting, you need to navigate to your Braze connection settings and select `Version 4` from the `Braze Web SDK Version` drop down.
 ```javascript
 window.braze.destroyFeed();
 ```